JLichwa80/Personalized-AI-Buddy-Concept/README.md

 ## Current Status

 This project focuses on **conceptual architecture and system design**.
-The goal is to establish foundations for trust-first, user-owned AI systems that mature by 2030.

 ---

 ## License